MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

-This algorithm is an implementation of the strategy proposed in `Tournier et al. (2004) <http://www.sciencedirect.com/science/article/pii/S1053811904004100>`__ to estimate a single b-value (single-shell) response function for single-fibre white matter, which can subsequently be used in single-tissue (constrained) spherical deconvolution.
+This algorithm is an implementation of the strategy proposed in `Tournier et al. (2004) <http://www.sciencedirect.com/science/article/pii/S1053811904004100>`__ to estimate a single b-value (single-shell) response function of single-fibre white matter, which can subsequently be used for single-tissue (constrained) spherical deconvolution.
 The algorithm estimates this response function from the 300 voxels with the highest FA value in an eroded brain mask.
 There are also options to change this number or